KasperskyLab/klara/install/README.md

 * `/vt`
 * `/unknown`

+## Filesystem optimisation

+Running Klara (or Yara) on a fast enough machine is very important for stability and getting back results fast enough.
+Pleas check some tips and tricks for [filesystem optimisations](features_fs_optimisations.md)

 ## Repository control

 KLara Workers check only if the repository control file exists in order to prepare the Yara scan.
 Contents of the file should only be an empty JSON string: